Results of the Work – 9/21/17

 Hey Brothers and Sisters in Christ,

-I encouraged some other Christians today and got some good work done.
-Thanks for your prayers for the ministry and for evangelism today if you had a chance.
+So thanks for your prayers for the ministry and for evangelism today if you had a chance I had some good conversations and felt God’s blessing.

 In Him,